When a small business is doing an EFTPOS comparison to find out what suits their business…

 If you own a bar, you’d want to be able to set bar tabs.

-Hopefully your receipt is not this large…
+Hopefully as a merchant your receipt is this long!

 If you’re a physiotherapist you would benefit from integrated health fund claiming.